 Yoga encourages your body’s natural healing process.
 The body has an incredible ability to heal itself, given the appropriate conditions.
 Yoga practice can be a wonderful way to create an environment which allows the body’s innate healing powers to kick in.
 In part this is due to the effects of mindfulness on the immune system, increasing the body’s ability to fight disease and restore health.
 The strengthening and lengthening effects of yoga can improve mobility and function, helping the body to recover from physical injury.
 And the benefits for mental health can lead to improved sleep patterns and enhanced wellbeing, greatly improving your quality of life.

 Please don’t just take our word for it though.
-Get yourself out there and experience for yourself the incredible benefits of yoga practice.
+Get yourself out there, get on your mat and experience for yourself the incredible benefits of yoga practice.

 © Yoga Bliss Ltd 2016.
 All Rights Reserved.